Leonard Abbeduto, Ph.D., IDDRC Director

 Director, Women in Medicine and Health Sciences (WIMHS) University of California, Davis

 Dr. Bauman is a full professor in the Department of Psychiatry and Behavioral Sciences.
-Dr. Bauman is a behavioral neuroscientist who uses preclinical models to evaluate risk factors and develop novel therapeutics for neurodevelopmental disorders.
-Her current research focuses on understanding how changes in the prenatal environment, particularly the maternal-fetal immune environment, increase risk for neurodevelopmental disorders.
+Dr. Bauman is a behavioral neuroscientist who uses preclinical models to evaluate risk factors and develop novel therapeutics for neurodevelopmental disabilities.
+Her current research focuses on understanding how changes in the prenatal environment, particularly the maternal-fetal immune environment, increase risk for neurodevelopmental disabilities.
 Dr. Bauman also has a strong commitment to advancing women's careers in science and medicine and serves as the director of the UC Davis Health Women in Medicine and Health Sciences (WIMHS) program.
 She has been selected for several prestigious leadership training programs, including the UC system-wide UC Women’s Initiative for Professional Development (UCWI) and both the early and mid-career Assoc. of American Medical Colleges Women Faculty Professional Development Seminars.

 Judy A. Van de Water, Ph.D., IDDRC Associate DirectorBiological and Molecular Analysis Core Director